Damzxyno/travel-blog/README.md

 # DAMZXY TRAVEL

-This project is a travel destination blog which helps client learn about differents options available to them as well as exposing them to neccessary information about these places.
+This project is a sample travel destination blog which helps client learn about differents options available to them as well as exposing them to neccessary information about these places.

 *Not deployed to external server yet.*